mbabynames search ✿

 Simon Nathaniel

-"noble and strong" (Simon) meets "gift of God" (Nathaniel).
+"he has heard" (Simon) meets "gift of God" (Nathaniel).
 The combination reads as complete.
 Neither name overshadows the other.
 The longer Nathaniel (3 syllables) builds on the shorter Simon, giving the name forward momentum.

 Simon Benjamin